 While attending law school and becoming a lawyer is certainly one way of working in the ﬁeld, there are many other options for graduates.

-Smaller and midsized ﬁrms, as well as many government agencies and non proﬁts, will hire on an as-needed basis, meaning that they are typically looking for applicants to can begin work immediately.
-That being said, as with most ﬁelds, networking is key to securing a position, and research is essential to ﬁnd ﬁrms, organizations, and agencies that are a match for your interests.
+Smaller and midsized ﬁrms, as well as many government agencies and non-proﬁts, will hire on an as-needed basis, meaning that they are typically looking for applicants to can begin work immediately.
+As with most ﬁelds, networking is key to securing a position, and research is essential to ﬁnd ﬁrms, organizations, and agencies that are a match for your interests.

 - The Oﬃce of Preprofessional Advising helps Columbia College and Columbia Engineering students and alumni identify and reﬁne their interests in professional school, including law.
 The oﬃce hosts a listserv with information and opportunities as well as online resources.

 - The School of General Studies oﬀers current students and alumni the opportunity to meet with a pre-law advisor for questions regarding the law school admissions process.
-The web site has information about upcoming events and online resources.
+The website has information about upcoming events and online resources.

-- The Division of Government Aﬀairs serves as liaison between Columbia and government at the federal, state, and city levels.
+- The Division of Government Aﬀairs serves as a liaison between Columbia and government at the federal, state, and city levels.
 As a service to Columbia and Barnard students, the Columbia University Oﬃce of Government and Community Aﬀairs provides assistance to undergraduates interested in spending the summer interning in either the local or Washington, DC oﬃce of a United States Congressperson.